-We support each individual student in making important decisions about their future, encouraging independence, self-reflection and aspiration, to ensure that every student moves successfully towards her goal.
+Sixth Form life is different for every girl as each studies different cominations of subjects, belongs to different clubs and pursues varied passions outside of the classroom.
+Our Sixth Form students become quite busy but always united in our bright, like-minded community and structured tutor groups.
+We support each individual in making important decisions about her future, encouraging independence, self-reflection and aspiration, to ensure that every student moves successfully towards her goal.

 Although our students have chosen to take advantage of the benefits of studying in an all-female environment, there is also the opportunity to have joint lessons with boys from QEGS in certain subjects.